Student Code of Conduct

 The Principles of Community outline the behavior that is expected of all students at Hamline University; the Student Conduct Code details behavior that is prohibited.
 Having voluntarily enrolled at Hamline University, all students agree to abide by the rules and regulations set forth in the Conduct Code.
 Each student is responsible for conforming his/her conduct to this code and all applicable federal, state and local laws.

 Hamline University considers its Student Conduct Code as a statement of minimal expectations and seeks to foster a commitment to the highest standards of ethical behavior.
 The university views its conduct processes as a learning experience that is intended to result in the growth and understanding of individual responsibility on the part of all parties.

 The following conduct or attempted conduct by any student or student organization, whether acting alone or with other persons, are unacceptable and shall be grounds for discipline.
 Students are also expected to comply with all other standards of behavior normally expected in a university whether expressly stated below or not.

 - Academic dishonesty and academic misconduct, including but not limited to plagiarism and cheating.
 Matters of academic integrity are referred to the academic dean of each respective unit.

-- Physical abuse, verbal or written threat - including electronic media, intimidation, harassment, coercion, sexual misconduct, or any conduct, which threatens or endangers the health or safety of any person.
+- Physical abuse, verbal or written threat - including electronic media, intimidation, harassment, discrimination, coercion, sexual misconduct, or any conduct, which threatens or endangers the health or safety of any person.